Mohammed-Taysser/bensalman/README.md

 - Minimal need for any custom CSS using Sass.
 - Using Tailwindcss as class base utils
 - UI Components from Ant Design
-- Integration of Swiper library:
+- Integration of Swiper library

 ## Get Start 🚀